The ultimate family travel hack: An international house swap (with kids)

 The benefits of house swapping

-No more worrying about overstaying your welcome with family or friends or paying for overpriced hotels.
+No more worrying about ‘overstaying your welcome’ with family or friends or paying for overpriced hotels.
+Here’s the upsides of swapping:

-There was also a guest bedroom which meant family from further away could visit and stay with us too!
+• Space for friends of family to join the fun.
+We had a guest bedroom which meant family could visit and stay with us too!

-I will admit it did take me quite a while to convince my husband about house-swapping but once we did it, he loved it too.
+I will admit it did take me quite a while to convince my husband about house swapping but once we took the plunge, he loved it too.

-Worried about having randoms in your house?
-It can take a little while to get used to but our advice - get to know your house swappers before your exchange.
-We did a few FaceTime calls prior and lots of messages back and forth to ask questions.
+Worried about having strangers in your house?
+It can take a little while to get used to but it helps to get to know your house swappers before your exchange.
+A few FaceTime calls and lots of messages back and forth helped ease the nerves.

-Soon your home exchange partners won’t feel like randoms anymore, they will feel like friends.
+Soon your home exchange partners won’t feel like strangers anymore, they will feel like friends.

 Cat with Christmas lights